 The Meath County Council Dog Shelter located at Greenpark, Dunshaughlin saw a return to normal services from July 1st.

-The majority of Housing Department services are being provided at regular levels, whilst adhering to physical distancing requirements.
 All Housing assessments/appointments by Housing Officials, including Housing Officers, Settlement Officers and Social Worker, will continue to be conducted by telephone, negating the need for customers to attend in person to Buvinda House.